Tell Abu Hawam

 Tell Abu Hawam is the site of a small city established in the Late Bronze Age (circa 1600 BCE) in the area of modern-day Haifa, Israel.
+It was known to the Crusaders as Cayphas Vetusta (Ancient Haifa) and Vetus Cayphas (Old Haifa).

-The sixth century BCE geographer Scylax described the city as being located "between the bay and the promontory of Zeus", by the latter meaning the northwestern extremity of Mount Carmel.
-It existed as a port city and a fishing village, and was moved to the site south of what is now the neighborhood of Bat Galim.
-The city eventually expanded into what is now the city of Haifa.
+It existed as a port city and a fishing village, and was moved in the late 11th century to the site which became known as Haifa el-Atika.

 The site was excavated by a British expedition from 1929 to 1933.

 Archaeology

 During the 1929-1933 British excavations, a black-glazed bowl of the "fish-plate" type was uncovered, featuring a Phoenician graffito scratched on its underside.
 It is suggested that the bowl may originate from the 4th or 3rd century BCE.